picocms/Pico/content-sample/index.md

 and Pico will use the `blog-post.twig` file in your theme folder to render the page.

-You don't have to create your own theme if Picos default theme isn't sufficient for you, you can use one of the great themes third-party developers and designers created in the past.
+You don't have to create your own theme if Pico's default theme isn't sufficient for you, you can use one of the great themes third-party developers and designers created in the past.
 As with plugins, you can find themes in [our Wiki][WikiThemes].

 ### Plugins